AMReX-Codes/amrex/paper/paper.md

 ### Mesh and Particle Data

 AMReX supplies data containers and iterators for mesh-based fields and particle data.
-The mesh-based data can be defined on cell centers, cell faces or cell corners (nodes).
+The mesh-based data can be defined on cell centers, cell faces, or cell corners (nodes).
 Coordinate systems include 1D Cartesian or spherical; 2D Cartesian or cylindrical (r-z); and 3D Cartesian.

 AMReX provides data structures and iterators for performing data-parallel particle simulations.